secureCodeBox/documentation/docs/how-tos/persistence-storage.md

 kubectl stern .* --namespace scanning
 </code>
 </li>
-<li> <b>Re-Installation of DefectDojo:</b> Node that if anything went wrong, and you have to re-install DefectDojo in the cluster,
+<li> <b>Re-Installation of DefectDojo:</b> Node that if anything went wrong, and you have to re-install
-the createSecret* flags in the values.yaml file of DefectDojo must not be set.
+DefectDojo in the cluster, the <i>createSecret</i> flags in the values.yaml file of DefectDojo must not be set.
 You can find more
 details <a href="https://github.com/DefectDojo/django-DefectDojo/blob/dev/readme-docs/KUBERNETES.md#re-install-the-chart">here</a>.
 </li>